pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512
 A null value will represent the default algorithm which is RS256.
 RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11
 - `user_authorization_url_override` (String) The URL used as 'verification_url' and 'verification_url_complete' values in a Device Authorization request.
-This property overrides the 'userAuthorizationUrl' value present in Authorization Server Settings.
+This property overrides the 'user_authorization_url' value present in Authorization Server Settings.
 - `validate_using_all_eligible_atms` (Boolean) Validates token using all eligible access token managers for the client.
 This setting is ignored if 'restrictToDefaultAccessTokenManager' is set to true.

 ### Read-Only